 The hallmark of spinal cord infarction is the presence of abnormal T2 signal within the cord, the pattern of which will depend on the territory.

-Diffusion-weighted imaging is challenging in the spine, largely due to physiological CSF flow induced artifact, but can show restricted diffusion, is being increasingly used 2-3.
+Diffusion-weighted imaging is challenging in the spine, largely due to physiological CSF flow induced artifact, but is being increasingly used and can show restricted diffusion 2,3.

 In the acute phase, the cord can also appear expanded due to edema.

 Anterior spinal artery

 Involvement of the anterior spinal artery represents the majority of cases, and the anterior and central portion of the cord are involved, most frequently bilaterally.
 In many instances, the anterior horn cells are primarily involved and demonstrate prominent high T2 signal resulting in pencil-like hyperintensities extending over a number of levels.
 On axial imaging, this appears as two bright dots, the so-called owl eye appearance 1.